Guitar: History

-Turkey.
 Hittite lute from Alacahöyük 1399–1301 BC.
 This image is sometimes used to indicate the antiquity of the guitar, because of the shape of its body.

 Instrument labeled "cythara" in the Stuttgart Psalter, a Carolingian psalter from 9th century Paris.

 Musical instrument historians write that it is an error to consider "oriental lutes" as direct ancestors of the guitar, simply because they have the same body shape, or because they have a perceived etymological relationship (kithara, guitarra).
 While examples with guitar-like incurved sides such as the instrument in the Airtam Frieze or the Hittite lute from Alacahöyük are known, there are no intermediary instruments or traditions between those instruments and the guitar.

 Similarly, musicologists have argued over whether instruments indigenous to Europe could have led to the guitar.
 This idea has not gotten beyond speculation and needs "a thorough study of morphology and performing practice" by ethnomusicologists.

 The modern word guitar and its antecedents have been applied to a wide variety of chordophones since classical times, sometimes causing confusion.
-The English word guitar, the German Gitarre, and the French guitare were all adopted from the Spanish guitarra, which comes from the Andalusian Arabic قيثارة (ALA) and the Latin cithara, which in turn came from the Ancient Greek κιθάρα which is of uncertain ultimate origin.
+The English word guitar, the German Gitarre, and the French guitare were all adopted from the Spanish guitarra, which comes from the Andalusian Arabic قيثارة (ALA) and the Latin cithara, which in turn came from the Ancient Greek κιθάρα (ALA) which is of uncertain ultimate origin.
 Kithara appears in the Bible four times (1 Cor.
 14:7, Rev. 5:8, 14:2, and 15:2), and is usually translated into English as harp.

 The origins of the modern guitar are not known.
 Before the development of the electric guitar and the use of synthetic materials, a guitar was defined as being an instrument having "a long, fretted neck, flat wooden soundboard, ribs, and a flat back, most often with incurved sides."
 The term is used to refer to a number of chordophones that were developed and used across Europe, beginning in the 12th century and, later, in the Americas.
 A 3,300-year-old stone carving of a Hittite bard playing a stringed instrument is the oldest iconographic representation of a chordophone, and clay plaques from Babylonia show people playing a lute-like instrument which is similar to the guitar.